dodeleye99/accelerated-cpp/2_Greetings2/README.md

 * Basic arithmetic operators
 * Logical operators
 * Iteration through while loops, running a block of code repreatedly against a fixed condition
+* Iteration through for loops, similar to while loops, but often with an counter for each step that the condition as based around
 * Branching through if-else statements, using conditions to determine out of a set of code blocks which to run (or if a single block should be run)
 * Incrementation operator
-* Size types used as a mnemonic to approprately represent the size of string and container objects.
+* Size types used as a mnemonic to approprately represent the size of string and container objects
 * Defining functions